-Code of Practice issued under section 43 of the Education (No 2) Act 1986:
+Code of Practice issued under section 43 of the Education (No 2) Act 1986 the Higher Education (Freedom of Speech) Act 2023:

 - This Code applies to all governors, students, and employees of the College, in respect of all College premises.
 Outdoor as well as indoor meetings and other events on College premises are included. - An intentional or reckless breach of this Code of Practice is an offence under the policies of the College and may be the subject of disciplinary action. - Where the acts of individuals involve alleged breaches of criminal law, the College will assist the prosecuting authorities in implementing the due process of law and any internal disciplinary proceedings may be deferred or suspended pending the outcome of criminal proceedings.